Granite cliffs composing the East flank of the East Carson River's awesome canyon beyond Southern "Shark Fin" from the Pacific Crest Trail

 Getting closer to the East Carson River Headwaters Bowl and the Gap over it.

-The trail coming up the other side of the East Carson River, along the East shore far below us, has to get past the plug before fording the East Carson and joining up with the Pacific Crest Trail.
+The unmaintained trail coming up the East Carson River, along its Eastern shore far below us, has to get past the plug before fording the East Carson and joining up with the Pacific Crest Trail.

-South of the plug the trail parallels the East Carson River up to the headwaters.
-North of the plug the Pacific Crest Trail climbs to follow the Sierra crest line along the West Rim of the East Carson.
+South of the plug our Pacific Crest Trail route parallels the East Carson River up to the headwaters.
+North of the plug the Pacific Crest Trail follows the Sierra crest line along the West Rim of the East Carson River Canyon.

 The dogs thought I was a cow, and I thought the dogs were wild.
 When they came through the underbrush to "round me up" I was ready to do battle with dogs.